 Burlap Fall Wreath Transformed To Christmas Wreath

 Check out my Christmas wreath!
+It’s the first thing you see on my Home For Christmas Tour.
 It was also my Thanksgiving wreath!
 I just removed the fall flowers, added a big red bow and a string of berries.
 Ta-Da!
-There’s Christmas trees filled with “snow” that I picked from a cotton field in Georgia back in October and lanterns on either side of the door.
+There are Christmas trees filled with “snow” that I picked from a cotton field in Georgia back in October and lanterns on either side of the door.

 I normally set up a large scale tablescape in my dining room.
 But today I wanted to show you a more intimate tablescape for four.
 I actually set it up in the great room using one of my sofas as a banquette.
 Who says we have to always eat in the dining room?

 My red and white snowbird tree is mine, all mine.
 I place it in the dining room that is just off the great room.
 I can see both trees at the same time.

 My youngest daughter’s tree in her bedroom features all of the ballerinas I’ve been collecting for her ever since she was just a tot and attending her first ballet class.
 Ballet lessons eventually fell by the wayside, but I continue to add a ballerina ornament to her collection each year.

 This is my rustic pine cone wreath that I made to hang over my desk.
 I spray painted it white and added a reindeer to the center.
 It makes me smile every time I look up from my laptop.

 Thanks For Stopping By My Home For Christmas Tour 2013